S

 Bamiyan, Afghanistan

-The Bamiyan Cultural Centre proposed design is a landscaped project.
-Its respect its ground, the mountain presence and integrates the cityscape.
-It is a place for contemplation and an invitation to inspire and share.
-The project is about respect to the history, the topography inhabited by the local communities.
+The project is about respect to the history, the topography inhabited by the local communities in Afghanistan.
 The integration has been approached through a non-monumental architectural form, a relative fragmented low rise set of buildings following the ground overall levels, and sand coloured aspect.
 The Bamiyan Cultural Centre proposed design aims at being a timeless project, as a place for the community without being a landmark conflicting with the quietness of the site and its iconic natural mountains façade forming the background.
-The non formal approach intends at celebrating the site, the heritage and being in symbiosis with its energy.
-The primary plan key lines are derived from the soil fragments and cracks and articulated as a set of different programmes set out in the levels and topography of the site.
-In response to the Afghan architecture, the different buildings are defining intermediate spaces, courtyards, connections creating some outdoor and indoor spaces.

 The plan can be read as a succession of public spaces and more private areas are all articulated on the landscape.
 Furthermore, the project makes reference in the carved and cave architecture which is a primary feature of the architecture of the Bamiyan.
 Some of the local caves are natural, but most of them are the result of human construction.
 This type of construction invites a meditative practice and an inner seclusive way of living part of the Buddhist architecture.